apigee-127/volos-connectors/volos-mailer/README.md

     ./node_modules/avault/vaultcli.js --verbose --value='{"host":"Gmail",  "auth": {"user": "my-gmail-username", "pass":"my-gmail-password"}}' my-vault-name
 ```

-Note that these are the same keys that are required in the plaintext version of the profile.
+>These are the same keys that are required in the plaintext version of the profile.
 If this command completes successfully you will find two new files: `store.js` and `keys.js`.
 Place them in the root directory of the ``volos-mailer`` module.

 For more detailed usage of the `avault` module refer to the [Apigee Vault page on GitHub](https://github.com/apigee-127/avault).